-Following the COP21 Climate Conference in Paris, Brambles investigated how our carbon reduction goals align with a science based target.
+Following the COP21 Climate Conference in Paris, Brambles investigated how our carbon reduction goals align with a science-based target.

-The Science Based Targets initiative is a partnership between CDP, UN Global Compact, World Resources Institute (WRI) and World Wildlife Fund (WWF), and helps companies determine how much they must cut emissions to prevent the worst impacts of climate change.
+The Science Based Targets initiative (SBTi)is a partnership between CDP, UN Global Compact, World Resources Institute (WRI) and World Wildlife Fund (WWF), and helps companies determine how much they must cut emissions to prevent the worst impacts of climate change.

-In 2016 following our analysis and a review by our assurance provider Brambles' has concluded our carbon emission goals are broadly consistent with approaches approved by the Science Based Target initiative.
-Brambles' reviewed the requirements for a formal submission to the SBT advisory group in FY17.
+In 2016 following our analysis and a review by our assurance provider Brambles' has concluded our carbon emission goals are broadly consistent with approaches approved by the SBTi